-Our unit of planning is based around Southend-on-Sea Health and Wellbeing Board, which is made up of local statutory organisations and health related partners who are working in partnership to improve health and wellbeing for Southend's residents.
+Our unit of planning is based around Southend-on-Sea Health and Wellbeing Board, which is made up of local statutory organisations and health related partners who are working in partnership to improve health and wellbeing for the borough's residents.

-All stakeholders in the Southend health system have worked together to develop this strategic plan, co-creating through strategic planning workshops and via the Joint Executive Group (JEG).
+All stakeholders in the Southend-on-Sea health system have worked together to develop this strategic plan, co-creating through strategic planning workshops and via the Joint Executive Group (JEG).